gitgudapparel/gitgudapparel/README.md

 - 💞️ I’m looking to collaborate on ...
   Projects and partnerships that align with our vision of tech fashion.
 This includes co-designing with other tech brands, exploring new tech wearables, and any creative ideas that merge coding culture with fashion.
 - 📫 How to reach me ...
   Interested in collaborating or have a question?
-You can reach us at contact@gitgud.store.
+You can reach us at admin@gitgud.store.
 Follow us on social media for the latest updates and sneak peeks into our upcoming collections!

 <!---
 gitgudapparel/gitgudapparel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.